 Add User Principal Name Suffixes

-You can use Active Directory Domains and Trusts to add user principal name (UPN) suffixes for the existing user account.
-The default UPN suffix for a user account is the Domain Name System (DNS) domain name of the domain that contains the user account.
-You can add alternative UPN suffixes to simplify administration and user logon processes by providing a single UPN suffix for all users.
-The UPN suffix is used only within the Active Directory forest, and it is not required to be a valid DNS domain name.
+You can use Active Directory Domains and Trusts to add user principal name suffixes for the existing user account.
+The default user principal name suffix for a user account is the DNS domain name of the domain that contains the user account.
+You can add alternative UPN suffixes to simplify administration and user logon processes by providing a single user principal name suffix for all users.
+The UPN suffix is only used within the Active Directory forest, and it is not required to be a valid DNS domain name.

 Repeat step 3 to add additional alternative UPN suffixes.